simonrisberg/twitter-clone-app/README.md

-# Twitter clone Project
+# Twitter clone project

-This is a Twitter clone project that is built with react-redux.
+This is a Twitter clone project for the Udacity React Nanodegree Program that is built with react-redux.

 ## Project Setup